pythonai170624/pages/4x-residuals-is-suitable-data.md

 ### Key Assumptions to Check via Residuals

-1. **Linearity**: The relationship between independent and dependent variables should be linear.
+1. **Linearity**: The relationship between independent and dependent variables should be linear
-2. **Independence**: The residuals should be independent of each other (no autocorrelation).
+2. **Independence**: The residuals should be independent of each other (no autocorrelation)
-3. **Homoscedasticity**: The residuals should have constant variance across all levels of predicted values.
+3. **Homoscedasticity**: The residuals should have constant variance across all levels of predicted values
-4. **Normality**: The residuals should be approximately normally distributed.
+4. **Normality**: The residuals should be approximately normally distributed

 See examples below